Frequently asked questions

 Do you sharpen items other than kitchen knives?

-Yes, I sharpen scissors, pocket knives, garden tools, and other items.
+Yes, I sharpen household scissors & shears, pocket knives, small garden tools, and other items.

 Can you do repairs?

-Yes, I can do chip and tip repair - see Services for details.
+Yes, I do chip and tip repair - see Services for details.

 Can you sharpen serrated knives?